anton-petrov/uvicorn-gunicorn-docker/README.md

 **Note**: Note: There are [tags for each build date](https://hub.docker.com/r/antonapetrov/uvicorn-gunicorn/tags).
 If you need to "pin" the Docker image version you use, you can select one of those tags.
 E.g. `antonapetrov/uvicorn-gunicorn:python3.9`.

+## How to build

 ```
 cd PROJECT_DIR
+docker run -it --rm --privileged tonistiigi/binfmt --install all # only for Linux x86_64
 docker buildx create --use --platform linux/arm64/v8,linux/amd64
 ./scripts/build-push-all.sh
 ```